 Samtec’s booth was designed to highlight six live product demonstrations and multiple new product introductions.
 The Si-Fly Direct Connect to IC package took center stage and complemented emerging applications that required minimal PCB trace losses.
 Copper and optical versions of Si-Fly were demonstrated running at 56Gb/s PAM4.

-Demonstration of a concept for a traditional backplane along with a copper cable mesh frontplane illustrated the potential packaging of an artificial intelligence system.
-This model included high-speed edge connectors and precision coaxial connectors.
+This demonstration showcased a concept for a traditional backplane along with a copper cable mesh frontplane illustrated the potential packaging of an artificial intelligence system.
+The model included high-speed edge connectors and precision coaxial connectors.

 TE Connectivity was planning its return to OFC with an extensive display of technology, including its co-packaged interconnect system, 400 ZR, 800G OSFP cable assemblies as well as the company’s Thermal Bridge heat transfer system.

-TE also showcased it newest high-density, low-profile LGA sockets and interposers with the ability to support up to 1024 differential pairs.
+TE also showcased it new XLA high-density, low-profile LGA sockets and interposers with the ability to support up to 1,024 differential pairs.

 The coronavirus outbreak disrupted OFC 2020, dramatically reducing attendance and limiting the personal exchanges that are key to advancing next-generation optical communication technology.
 Under the circumstances, OFC management did an incredible job of providing alternative access to the many tutorials, panel discussions, and seminars via online virtual and recorded sessions.
 We can only hope the current pandemic will pass quickly and OFC 2021 will continue on as the top platform for all things optical.